GlobularOne/snr/docs/source/user_guide/installation.rst

     poetry install

-**If you are getting an error about failure to open keyring, it's a bug in pip, please read the FAQ for a workaround**
+**If you are getting an error about failure to open keyring, it's a bug in pip, please read the FAQ for a workaround.**

 Initialize the snr project: